SysKitTeam/docs-spdockit/requirements/user-permissions-requirements.md

 To run SPDocKit and to retrieve all SharePoint settings you want to document, the user running the application and SPDocKit service account needs to have proper privileges.
 Here is the list of required privileges to load SharePoint farm settings:

-1. Local Administrators and WSS_ADMIN_WPG group on every machine in the SharePoint farm.
+1. __Local Administrators__ and __WSS_ADMIN_WPG group member__ on every machine in the SharePoint farm.
 Required to retrieve list of installed applications on farm servers.
-1. SharePoint Farm administrator.
+1. __SharePoint Farm administrator__.
 Required to retrieve SharePoint farm settings.
-1. Member of SharePoint_Shell_Access role on SharePoint Server databases.
+1. __Member of SharePoint_Shell_Access role__ on SharePoint Server databases.
 Required to retrieve particular SharePoint farm properties via PowerShell.
-1. Special privileges for the Service Account: Service account needs to have privileges listed above along and Log on as a Service right.
-Click here for instructions on how to configure that right.
+1. Special privileges for the __Service Account__: Service account needs to have privileges listed above along and Log on as a Service right.
+[Click here for instructions]() on how to configure that right.
-1. Server specific requirements needed to retrieve additional server configuration data (RAM, processors, disk space…) and SQL Server configuration information for DB servers.
+1. [Server specific requirements]() needed to retrieve additional server configuration data (RAM, processors, disk space…) and SQL Server configuration information for DB servers.

 ### Instructions